ucdavis/FairMLCourse/Blog.md

 **Spring 2023**

+**May 8, 1955:**

+I've now added an outline to Problem 1.
+I believe that will clear things up for you.
+Also, I've expanded the paragraph in the Goal section that begins with "The central idea is..."

+I've pushed back the due date by one day.
+I don't think more is needed, with the outline added.
+The code itself is not hard.

+Please note that you are always welcome to ask me questions in e-mail.

 **May 8, 1900:**

 In Problem 2 of the Homework, it says to take C to be **occ**.
 But the